droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Although he asks them to be discreet in doing so, so as to avoid drawing Strahd's wrath back down upon the village, Ismark asks the players to seek the wisdom of Madam Eva, a Vistani seer and sage who dwells at Tser Pool.
 "If anyone might know how the Devil can be destroyed and our people freed," he murmurs, "it's her."

-If the players agree to do so, the player with the highest passive Wisdom (Perception) score notices a **rat**—one of Strahd's spies—watching them with rapt, malevolent, and intelligent interest from beneath a nearby piece of furniture.
+If the players agree to do so, the player with the highest Perception notices a **rat**—one of Strahd's spies—watching them with rapt, malevolent, and intelligent interest from beneath a nearby piece of furniture.
 Once noticed, the rat immediately dashes toward the kitchen in a clear attempt to escape.

 The players have one round to kill the rat as it scurries toward a large hole in the kitchen wall.
 If they fail to do so, Ireena skewers it with her rapier before it can do so, recognizing it as one of Strahd's spies.